Nikon F-mount: Series E lenses

+Series E lenses were introduced with the Nikon EM in 1979 and featured lighter construction to complement the smaller, simplified camera body.

 Perspective control (PC) lenses

 Nikon PC lenses, like other perspective control lenses, offer adjustments that duplicate certain view camera movements.
 The 28mm and 35mm PC lenses support shifting the lens in relation to the film or sensor plane, while Nikon's 19mm, 24mm, 45mm, and 85mm PC-E lenses also support tilting.

 Nikon currently offers four different PC lenses for sale: the four PC-E Nikkors (2008 and 2016), and the 85mm PC-Nikkor (1999).
 The 45 mm and 85 mm "Micro" lenses offer close focus (0.5 magnification) for macrophotography.
 The PC-E lenses (the "E" designates an electromagnetic diaphragm) offer automatic aperture control with all DSLRs with CMOS image sensor except the Nikon D90.
 With earlier DSLRs and all "analog" film camera models, a PC-E lens operates like a PC lens.
 The PC Micro-Nikkor 85 mm f/2.8D lens offers only preset aperture control, actuated mechanically by pressing a plunger.